nmenant/ci-cd-env-setup/docs/class1/module1/module1.rst

 Module 1 - Review the setup
 ===========================

-In this module, we will show you how to do a demo of IaC with F5 solutions:
+In this module, we will show you how to do a demo of IaC (*Infrastructure as Code*) with F5 solutions:

 * We will use GitLab to host our application definition and also services tied to it : ADC and Web Application Firewall services